nubenetes/awesome-kubernetes/docs/linux.md

 - [How To Use grep Command In Linux / UNIX 🌟](https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/)
 - [tecmint.com: vtop – A Linux Process and Memory Activity Monitoring Tool](https://www.tecmint.com/vtop-monitor-linux-process-usage/)
 - [tecmint.com: How to Install htop on CentOS 8](https://www.tecmint.com/install-htop-on-centos-8/)
+- [redhat.com: Save time at the command line with HTTPie instead of curl](https://www.redhat.com/sysadmin/curl-hack-httpie) Automate testing endpoints, downloading files, and submitting forms with HTTPie.

 ### Systemd
 - [Start using systemd as a troubleshooting tool](https://opensource.com/article/20/5/systemd-troubleshooting-tool) While systemd is not really a troubleshooting tool, the information in its output points the way toward solving problems.